mohdh34m/TraceNinja/README.md

-# MDenum
+# TraceNinja

 ## Description

-**MDenum** is a subdomain enumeration tool for Python that allows you to enumerate domains and gather information about them.
+**TraceNinja** is a subdomain enumeration tool for Python that allows you to enumerate domains and gather information about them.
 And much much more on the future ^_^.
 It's currently under development.

 ## Development Status